junjiel473/CSCI-272-Fall25/Week-10/README.md

-This folder contains practice codes Week 10.
+This folder contains practice codes and Assignment 5 for Week 10.